NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Joe Burrow, QB, LSU

-Neglect the hand measurement and rampant rumors of Burrow making an attempt to keep away from the Bengals.
-Except one other workforce will get aggressive and makes Cincinnati a proposal it might’t refuse, he’ll be the subsequent franchise quarterback underneath offensive-minded coach Zac Taylor.
-At 6-3, 221 kilos, Burrow combines his psychological and bodily toughness within the pocket with a robust arm and correct supply.
-Throughout his wonderful Heisman Trophy- and nationwide championship-winning run with the Tigers, his management abilities and athleticism flourished at an unprecedented school degree.
+Overlook the hand measurement and rampant rumors of Burrow making an attempt to keep away from the Bengals.
+Until one other crew will get aggressive and makes Cincinnati a proposal it will possibly’t refuse, he’ll be the subsequent franchise quarterback below offensive-minded coach Zac Taylor.
+At 6-3, 221 kilos, Burrow combines his psychological and bodily toughness within the pocket with a powerful arm and correct supply.
+Throughout his wonderful Heisman Trophy- and nationwide championship-winning run with the Tigers, his management abilities and athleticism flourished at an unprecedented school stage.

 2. Washington Redskins (3-13)